-The City is relying on one approved project, Kashian Student and Workforce Housing, and two pending projects, Fino Estates/Chateau Estates/Residences at the Edge MF and Kingsview, to meet a portion of the RHNA (see Figure 1L-1).
-These projects provide the City with capacity for 150 units toward the lower-income RHNA, 8078 units toward the moderate-income RHNA, and 1063 units toward the above moderate-income RHNA (Table 1L-5).
+The City is relying on one approved project, Kashian Student and Workforce Housing, and two pending projects, Fino Estates/ Chateau Estates/ Residences at the Edge MF and Kingsview, to meet a portion of the RHNA (see Figure 1L-1).
+These projects provide the City with capacity for 79 units toward the lower-income RHNA, 81 units toward the moderate-income RHNA, and 173 units toward the above moderate-income RHNA (Table 1L-6).

-The Kashian Project (site P-1) was approved in 2022 and includes 60 market-rate units to serve the student population at Reedley College, and 70 affordable, workforce housing units.
+The Kashian Project (site P-1) was approved in 2022 and includes 60 market-rate units to serve the student population at Reedley College, and 70 market-rate workforce housing units.
 Building permit applications are anticipated in late 2023, with issuance in 2023 or early 2024.
 Only the workforce housing units are being counted toward the RHNA.
 The student housing is surplus to the RHNA.

-The Fino Estates (site P-2) was the name of Tentative Subdivision Map for Chateau Estates Single-Family and Residencies at the Edge Multifamily.
-The/ Chateau Estates, with 35 single-family units, (site P-2) and was approved in 2019.
-Building permit applications are anticipated in August 2024. is anticipated to receive entitlement approval in August 2023 and a building permit in August 2025.
-The Residences at the Edge, with 8078 multifamily units, is anticipated to receive entitlement approval in August 2023 and a building permit in August 2025. was approved in 2019 and includes 78 multifamily units .35 single family units.
+The Fino Estates (site P-2) was the name of Tentative Subdivision Map for Chateau Estates Single-Family and Residences at the Edge Multifamily.
+The Chateau Estates, with 35 single-family units, was approved in 2019.
 Building permit applications are anticipated in August 2024.
+The Residences at the Edge, with 80 multifamily units, is anticipated to receive entitlement approval in August 2023 and a building permit in August 2025.

-Kingsview (site P-3) isare pending approval, requiring entitlement and environmental processes prior to submitting applications for building permits and approval of final maps.
-Though still in early stages of the project planning process, it isboth are expected to be constructed prior to the end of the planning period.
-Fino Estates/Chateau Estates is proposed to include 78 multifamily units and 35 single family units.
+Kingsview (site P-3) is pending approval, requiring entitlement and environmental processes prior to submitting applications for building permits and approval of final maps.
+Though still in early stages of the project planning process, it is expected to be constructed prior to the end of the planning period..
 Kingsview is proposed to include 16 townhomes.

-Reedley I (site P-4) was approved in 2022. and San Rio Phase 3 (site P-5) were also approved in 2018 and the final map for San Rio Phase 3 was recorded in 2022.
-Both projects are anticipated to submit building permit applications in late 2023, with issuance in late 2023 or early 2024.
+Reedley I (site P-4) was approved in 2022.
 A CUP for a mixed-use project in the ML Light Industrial Zone District was approved for Reedley I for 80 affordable units, a 1,500 square foot community room, and 1,000 square foot office/retail space on 4.2 acres of the larger, 18.3-acre APN 37024066.
 To ensure the affordability of the 80 units, the applicant is applying for County of Fresno HOME funds and LIHTC funds with the following unit mix breakdown: 16 units extremely low-income, 30 units very low-income, 33 units low-income and 1 moderate-income manager's unit.
 The City anticipates issuing building permits in January 2024 and a Certificate of Occupancy in May 2025.
 The remainder of this parcel has been included in the vacant sites inventory (site 48) for potential additional residential development associated with, or adjacent to, Reedley I.